Misat11/HybridMC/README.md

 # HybridMC
 HybridMC is plugin that allows connection of Bedrock Edition clients on your Java Edition Spigot or Craftbukkit server!

+#### This project is in early development.
+We don't recommend use it on production server.
+#### Now only support for 1.13.2 CraftBukkit/Spigot server!!!
+(1.8 - 1.13.1 is planned but now not working)

 ## Features and planned features
 - [x] Connection to downstream server
 - [x] Chat